Khalenanassers/LATAM-LAB/README.md

 >
 > *The biggest issue? --- access and stability*
 >
-> *So, the aim of the series is to learn about and how can in answer business questions*
+> *So, the aim of the series is to learn how AI or/and analytics can answer business questions*

 ---